 Like many travellers, I have a bucket list.
 (Or wish list – whatever you wanna call it).
 Mine was never physically written down until recently, but I’ve had some kind of mental travel list since I was a teenager.
 The kinds of destinations that make it to my bucket list are places of outstanding natural beauty, relics and ruins of past civilisations, stunningly beautiful landmarks.

 The bucket list ebbed and flowed through the years as my interests changed, expanded, or contracted.
 But when I wanted to make major travel decisions, I consulted the bucket list, even if I couldn’t yet afford to pick one of those places.
-Long-range travel for an Asian, in the Gen X era, is an incredible privilege even if you were middle class.
+Long-range travel for an Asian, in the Gen X era, was an incredible privilege even if you were middle class.

 - The Universe ordered me to Barnsley.